xiix0/scam/README.md

-You will visit the Dung Pits of Glive soon.
+Best of all is never to have been born.
+Second best is to die soon.